tanpeishing123/borneohackwknd/README.md

 - __Result__: The __Name__ and __IC Number__ will be automatically extracted and filled via __Pytesseract__.

 __Step 2: Multi-Plot Geofencing (GIS Logic)__
-Veri offers two distinct methods to register and verify plantation boundaries, ensuring both user convenience and data integrity.
+Veri  register and verify plantation boundaries, ensuring both user convenience and data integrity.
-__Method A: Auto-detect (Evidence-Based Position)__
+__Auto-detect (Evidence-Based Position)__
 1. Navigate to the Plot Registration page.
 2. Click the "__Auto-detect__" button located at the bottom left of the map interface.
 3. __Mechanism__: The system uses AI to parse the uploaded "Land Title Evidence."
 It extracts official GPS coordinates or location markers directly from the legal document.
 4. __Verification__: A "Location Confirmation" modal will appear , displaying the extracted address and coordinates with an "__Official Verified__" badge.
-5. Click "__Confirm Location__" to automatically center the map and pin the verified site.

-__Method B: Draw Polygon (Manual Boundary & Anti-Fraud)__
-1. Click the "__Draw Polygon__" button on the right side of the map interface.
-2. Use your mouse/touchscreen to draw the physical boundaries of the plantation on the interactive map.
-3. __Validation Logic__: Once the polygon is closed, the Shapely engine calculates the actual physical area in Hectares (HA).
-4. __Test Case (Area Discrepancy Fraud)__:
-- __Action__: Set the "Land Area" field to 2.5 HA, but draw a polygon that covers a much larger area (e.g., covering an entire neighborhood).
-- __Expected Result__: The Real-time Area Compliance widget will instantly display a red warning (e.g., "Difference: 59.6%").
-- __Safety Lock__: The "Save Plot" button will be disabled/locked, preventing the registration of fraudulent acreage which could be used for "crop laundering."

 __Step 3:  Dealer Onboarding (Station Registration)__
 Before collection operators can begin scanning crops, they must verify their identity and secure their station's credentials.
 This is a crucial step to ensure the integrity of the supply chain.